Joseph L. Galloway: Awards

 In 1991, Galloway received a National Magazine Award for a U.S. News cover article on the Ia Drang battles in Vietnam.
 In 1992, he received the New Media Award of the National VFW for his coverage of the Persian Gulf War for U.S. News.
 In 1999, Galloway received the Vietnam Veterans of America Excellence in the Arts Award, along with Gen. Hal Moore, for his journalism and for We Were Soldiers Once and Young at the VVA National Convention in Anaheim, California.
 In 2002, Galloway received the Robert Denig Award for Exceptional Service of the U.S. Marine Corps Combat Correspondents Assn.
 In 2005, he received the Tex McCrary Award of the Congressional Medal of Honor Society.

 On May 1, 1998, Galloway was decorated with the Bronze Star with "V" device.
 The medal was in recognition of his heroism on November 15, 1965, during the Battle of Ia Drang, the first major battle by U.S. and North Vietnamese troops in the Vietnam War.
 Galloway was present as a journalist.
 During the fighting, he risked his own safety to assist wounded soldiers.
 His actions are depicted in the film We Were Soldiers in which he is portrayed by actor Barry Pepper.
-He is the only civilian to receive the Bronze Star for combat valor for heroism in the Vietnam War from the U.S. Army.
+He is the only civilian to be awarded the Bronze Star for combat valor for heroism in the Vietnam War from the U.S. Army.

+On May 16, 2000, Galloway was awarded the Order of Saint Maurice Civis level (award #S00042), for significant contribution in support of the Infantry.

 Personal life

 Galloway married his first wife, Theresa Magdalene Null, in September 1966 and they remained married until her death on January 26, 1996, from cancer.
 Together they had two sons, Joshua and Lee.
 In 1998, Galloway married Karen Metsker, daughter of Captain Thomas Metsker who was Hal Moore's Intelligence Officer and was killed in action in 1965 at the Battle of Ia Drang in the Vietnam War.
-After they divorced in 2003, he married Dr. Gracie Liem Lim Suan Tzu, a friend for more than 45 years, on May 13, 2012, in Las Vegas.
+After they divorced in 2003, he married Gracie Liem Lim Suan Tzu, a friend for more than 45 years, on May 13, 2012, in Las Vegas.
 In attendance at the ceremony was former U.S. Senator Max Cleland and 7th Cavalry veterans John Henry Irsfeld and Dennis Deal.
 The Galloways resided in Concord, North Carolina.

 Galloway died on the morning of August 18, 2021, at a hospital in Concord, North Carolina.
 He was 79, and suffered from a heart attack prior to his death.

+Recognition

+In January 2025, President Joe Biden named Galloway as a recipient of the Presidential Citizens Medal.